How to Test for Mold in Your Home

 Q. What’s the difference between mold and mildew?

-While you may hear the terms “mold” and “mildew” used interchangeably, there are some key differences between these two organisms.
+While a homeowner may hear the terms “mold” and “mildew” used interchangeably, there are some key differences between these two organisms.
 While mildew is always flat or powdery in appearance with a white or gray color, mold is often raised, fuzzy, or slimy and can be different colors such as black, green, blue, or red.

 Another key difference is that mold can burrow beneath the surface, while mildew is a surface fungi that is easier to spot.
 Mold also poses greater health risks than mildew.
 In addition to causing respiratory problems, like mildew, mold can also have a negative impact on the nervous system.